It's very important to reduce stigma and improve understanding around self-harm.

-On 15th of March St Patrick’s Mental Health Services and Pieta House came together for the 3rd International Self-Harm Awareness Conference.
-A diverse group of attendees, including psychologists, advocates and teachers (among others) gathered at the Aviva Stadium for a programme of presentations, discussions and workshops aimed at enabling them to explore and better understand self-harm.
+In March 2018, St Patrick’s Mental Health Services (SPMHS) and Pieta came together for the third international Self-Harm Awareness Conference.
+A diverse group of attendees, including psychologists, advocates and teachers, among others, gathered at the Aviva Stadium in Dublin for a programme of presentations, discussions and workshops aimed at enabling them to explore and better understand self-harm.

-Delegates were first welcomed by Paul Gilligan (CEO of St Patrick’s Mental Health Services) and then by Brian Higgins (CEO of Pieta House).
-In light of recent figures showing an increase in the presentation of self-harm cases, with the NSRF revealing that the rate of self-harm in 2016 was 10% higher than it was in 2007, both men reiterated the importance of reducing stigma around self-harm and improving understanding of the condition.
+Delegates were first welcomed by Paul Gilligan, our Chief Executive Officer (CEO) here at SPMHS, and then by Brian Higgins, CEO of Pieta.
+In light of recent figures showing an increase in the presentation of self-harm cases, with the National Suicide Research Foundation (NSRF) revealing that the rate of self-harm in 2016 was 10% higher than it was in 2007, both men reiterated the importance of reducing stigma around self-harm and improving understanding of the condition.

-Keynote speaker and mental health ambassador Eoghan Mc Dermott then took to the stage to share his experience of self-harm with the audience.
-The 2fm DJ painted a picture of a happy childhood and young adulthood where his talent for dance was nurtured, leading him to train with prestigious choreographers and dance on tour with internationally renowned popstars.
-It was through this work that he was spotted and almost accidentally became a TV presenter for TG4.
-The success of that led to a prominent slot on Spin 103.8, where he impressed a radio producer from London and within a matter of months found himself presenting drivetime radio on XFM.
+Keynote speaker Eoghan Mc Dermott then took to the stage to share his experience of self-harm with the audience.
+The RTÉ 2fm DJ painted a picture of a happy childhood and young adulthood where his talent for dance was nurtured, leading him to train with prestigious choreographers and dance on tour with internationally renowned popstars.
+It was through this work that he was spotted and almost accidentally became a television presenter for TG4.
+The success of that led to a prominent slot on radio station Spin 103.8, where he impressed a radio producer from London and, within a matter of months, found himself presenting drivetime radio on XFM.

 Walking the middle path

-Following on from the keynote address, a team from the Psychology Department at St Patrick’s made a presentation that highlighted the challenges and importance of “walking the middle path” when dealing with self-harm.
+Following on from the keynote address, a team from our Psychology Department made a presentation that highlighted the challenges and importance of “walking the middle path” when dealing with self-harm.

-Defining self-harm as “self-poisoning or self-injury regardless of the intent associated with the act”, Dylan went on to highlight that self-harming behaviours can fulfil different functions for different people at difference times and assuming the function can often block us from understanding the individual, something that is essential in achieving that acceptance.
-Any behaviour that sticks around, is generally meeting a need or serving a function and self-harm is no different.
-Listening to the person in front of us, trying to put ourselves in their shoes and being led by their experience is the best way of understanding the function (or functions) this behaviour is serving for them.
+Defining self-harm as “self-poisoning or self-injury, regardless of the intent associated with the act”, Dylan went on to highlight that self-harming behaviours can fulfil different functions for different people at difference times.
+Assuming the function can often block us from understanding the individual, something that is essential in achieving that acceptance.
+Any behaviour that sticks around is generally meeting a need or serving a function, and self-harm is no different.
+Listening to the person in front of us, trying to put ourselves in their shoes, and being led by their experience are the best ways of understanding the function (or functions) this behaviour is serving for them.

-Building on this idea of balancing acceptance with change, Head of the Psychology Department at St Patrick’s Mental Health Services, Richard Booth treated delegates to a clip from the movie Dumbo.
+Building on this idea of balancing acceptance with change, Head of our Psychology Department, Richard Booth, treated delegates to a clip from the Disney movie Dumbo.
 In the piece, the young elephant’s mother reacts emotionally to her son being bullied.
-She kicks the bully, attacks her boss, tears down the circus tent, ending up in chains and separated from her young son.
-Much as the room was sympathetic to her plight, Richard encouraged delegates to look at the piece from a different perspective, focusing on how being led by her emotions around perceived injustices, caused her to act against her self-interest.
-Linking this to self-harm, he questioned whether Mrs. Dumbo would be best served by us all merely understanding why she had behaved as she did, rather than helping her to act in a way that would help her to manage her response.
+She kicks the bully, attacks her boss, and tears down the circus tent, ending up in chains and separated from her young son.
+Much as the room was sympathetic to her plight, Richard encouraged delegates to look at the piece from a different perspective, focusing on how being led by her emotions around perceived injustices caused her to act against her self-interest.
+Linking this to self-harm, he questioned whether Mrs Dumbo would be best served by us all merely understanding why she had behaved as she did, rather than helping her to act in a way that would help her to manage her response.

 Dealing with self-harm isn’t just for experts

-Acknowledging the importance of equipping people with the tools necessary to regulate their emotion, Senior Counselling Psychologist at St Patrick’s Mental Health Services, Tara Deehan focused on some of the tools necessary for those responding to someone who is self-harming.
+Acknowledging the importance of equipping people with the tools necessary to regulate their emotion, Senior Counselling Psychologist in SPMHS, Tara Deehan, focused on some of the tools necessary for those responding to someone who is self-harming.

-Feeling pressure to get our response right and be helpful to a person in distress, our own emotions can get out of hand.
-Pause, take a breath and observe your feelings and validate them.
-It’s ok to feel as you do, this is someone you care about and they’re in pain.
-A quick tip is to try some paced breathing which involves exhaling for longer than you inhale (breathe in for 4 and out for 6).
+When feeling pressure to get our response right and be helpful to a person in distress, our own emotions can get out of hand.
+Pause, take a breath, observe your feelings and validate them.
+It’s ok to feel as you do: this is someone you care about and they’re in pain.
+A quick tip is to try some paced breathing, which involves exhaling for longer than you inhale (breathe in for four and out for six).
 This is proven to bring down emotional distress.

 This is an important way of reducing the emotion of the situation and helping the person to feel heard.
 Actively listen to them, staying focused and present.
 Try to be mindful of your own non-verbal cues.
 Try not to approve or agree, but rather reflect back the person’s feelings without judgement.